tomjoht/learnapidoc/_docs/documenting_native_library_apis/nativelibraryapis_overview.md

 Native library APIs (also called class-based APIs or just APIs) are notably different in the following ways:

 * **Installed locally**.
 Native library APIs are installed locally, compiled into the programmer's code as an additional library.
 The programmer can then use the classes, methods, or other functions available in the library.
 (The API part refers to the *public* classes the developers use to access the functions in the library.
-There are probably lots of helper and utility classes in the Java library that aren't public.
-The public functions that the developer audience uses form the API, since this is how people make use of the library.)
+There are probably lots of helper and utility classes in the Java library that aren't public, but users will only interact with the public classes.)
 * **No requests and responses**.
-The classes in the native library API don't use HTTP protocol, nor are there requests and responses sent across the web.
-The native library API is simply a collection of functions that enhance the existing code with more capabilities.
-It's entirely local.
+The classes in native library APIs don't use HTTP protocol, nor are there requests and responses sent across the web.
+Native library APIs consist of a collection of classes or functions that enhance your existing project with more capabilities.
+The APIs entirely local, with no web communication.
 * **Language specific**.
 Native library APIs are language specific.
 There are as many different types of APIs as there are programming languages, more or less.
 You can have a Java API, Python API, C++ API, C# or .NET API, JavaScript API, and so on.
 * **Requires some programming knowledge to document**.
-To understand how the API works, you need to have a general understanding of the programming language the API is written for.
+To understand how the API works, you need to have a general understanding of the programming language of the API.
 You don't need to be a programmer, but you should be familiar with the nuts and bolts of the programming language, the correct terms, how the different parts fit together, and how developers will use the API.

-We will focus this section on Java APIs, since they're probably one of the most common.
+We will focus this section on Java APIs because they're probably one of the most common.
 However, many of the concepts and code conventions mentioned here will apply to the other languages, with minor differences.

 {% include random_ad.html %}

 ## Do you have to be a programmer to document native library APIs?

 Because native library APIs are so dependent on a specific programming language, the documentation is usually written or driven by engineers rather than generalist technical writers.
-This is one area where it helps to be a former software engineer when doing documentation.
+Native library APIs are one area where it helps to be a former software engineer when writing documentation.

 Even so, you don't need to be a programmer.
 You just need a minimal understanding of the language.
-Technical writers can contribute a lot here in terms of style, consistency, clarity, tagging, and overall professionalism.
+Technical writers can contribute a lot here concerning style, consistency, clarity, tagging, and overall professionalism.

 {% include random_ad2.html %}